nmcl/sandbox/JavaArjuna/v0.1.0/README.md

 Rather than revert the current list of deprecated code, I decided to leave as is because it's just various finalize and minor code changes.
 Most (all?) of those changes have a suitable comment next to them anyway so people can see what was there originally if needed.

+- Some of the property names may be different initially but I will try to fix them later. https://github.com/nmcl/sandbox/issues/83

 ----

 When building make sure to install imake and set CLASSPATH to classes directory.
 Also make sure to set the shell environment\